 A practical guidebook to “Win-Win” negotiation.

-William Ury is a not only an experienced high-level negotiator but an acute student of his art who can distill his wisdom into concise, memorable lessons.
+William Ury is not only an experienced high-level negotiator but an acute student of his art who can distill his wisdom into concise, memorable lessons.
 This book is indispensable for anyone who wants to do well in negotiations, formal or informal, without humiliating or destroying the other side.
 For Ury and his disciples, Win-Win is not a feel-good aspiration but a profitable practice.
-As a negotiation style which builds relationships while getting things done, Win-Win is a cornerstone of the “Sustainable Workstyles” we teach at MayoGenuine.
+As a negotiation style that builds relationships while getting things done, Win-Win is a cornerstone of the “Sustainable Workstyles” we teach at MayoGenuine.

 A key insight of his method is the possibility of being “soft on the people, hard on the problem.”
-Negotiation is so often associated with macho words like “bruising,” “hard nosed,” and “marathon” that it is easy to forget negotiation is not war pursued by other means.
+Negotiation is so often associated with macho words like “bruising,” “hard-nosed,” and “marathon” that it is easy to forget negotiation is not war pursued by other means.
 We negotiate as an alternative to battle, not as another version of it.
 Everyone wants (more…)